cert-manager/website/content/en/docs/usage/gateway-api.md

           group: core
 ```

-A few moments later, cert-manager should create a Certificate shim:
+A few moments later, cert-manager should create a Certificate.
+The Certificate
+is named after the Secret name `example-com-tls`.
+The `dnsNames` field is set
+with the above `hostname` field.

 ```yaml
 apiVersion: cert-manager.io/v1